RENCI/APSViz-ui-data/README.md

 [![Build and push the Docker image](https://github.com/RENCI/apsviz-ui-data/actions/workflows/image-push.yml/badge.svg)](https://github.com/RENCI/apsviz-ui-data/actions/workflows/image-push.yml)

 ## Description
-This product utilizes a FASTAPI interface to provide data to the [APSViz TerriaMap UI](https://github.com/RENCI/TerriaMap) and external collaborators.
+This product utilizes a FASTAPI interface to provide data to the [APSViz TerriaMap UI](https://github.com/RENCI/TerriaMap) as well as some internal projects and external collaborators.

 There are GitHub actions to maintain code quality in this repo:
  - Pylint (minimum score of 10/10 to pass),